Canon SX530 vs Sigma fp

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the fp provides a better video resolution than the SX530.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The SX530 and the fp are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The following table reports on some other key feature differences and similarities of the Canon SX530, the Sigma fp, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The SX530 has one, while the fp does not.
 While the built-in flash of the SX530 is not very powerful, it can at times be useful as a fill-in light.